Stochastic Bregman Proximal Gradient Method Revisited: Kernel Conditioning and Painless Variance Reduction: Introduction

-To address the difficulty due to the absence of the globally Lipschitz continuous gradient, several works proposed the notion of the smooth adaptability (smad) \cite{bauschke2017descent,bolte2018first}, or equivalently, relative smoothness \cite{lu2018relatively}, which allows $f$ to behave smoothly \emph{relative} to the geometry introduced by the Bregman divergence of some kernel function $h$.
-Based on this condition, a generalized descent lemma has been established \cite{bauschke2017descent}, and a Bregman proximal gradient (BPG) method has been proposed:
+In the absence of global gradient Lipschitz continuity, Bolte and Nesterov proposed two equivalent concepts called smooth-adaptability (smad) \cite{bauschke2017descent} and relative smoothness \cite{lu2018relatively}, respectively.
+This condition allows $f$ to behave smoothly relative to the Bregman divergence of some general kernel function $h$.
+Then the (deterministic) Bregman proximal gradient (BPG) method was proposed as: